lalrow/The-AI-Engineer-Challenge/REPORT.md

 2️⃣ **Longitudinal Progress Narrator Agent** — summarizes chat + quiz logs into a *3-sentence progress note + Home Tip* (*reflective reasoning*).

 > **Agentic reasoning:**
-> • Diagnostician → *planning* next question or hint based on error pattern.
+> • **Diagnostician** → *planning* the next question or hint based on the student’s error pattern.
-> • Narrator → *reflection* across sessions to produce personalized, tone-controlled reports.
+> • **Narrator** → *reflection* across sessions to produce personalized, tone-controlled reports.
+> • When the Narrator needs to refine tone or phrasing, it can optionally **query Tavily Search** to observe authentic teacher feedback styles or classroom communication patterns from the web.
+>
-> Together they deliver adaptive, curriculum-aligned, empathetic feedback.
+> Together, these reasoning modes deliver adaptive, curriculum-aligned, and empathetic feedback that mirrors how real teachers guide student growth.

 **Stack Overview**